 Some dams have deployed the use of a synthetic fish which is used to study the forces a juvenile salmon feels as it passes through hydropower dams.
 The name for the device originated from scientists at the Pacific Northwest National Laboratory (PNNL), who aptly called it a Sensor Fish.
 The study that examined the efficiency of Sensor Fish occurred in 2014, and the device has continued to be developed.
 The tubular device is filled with sensors that analyze stresses that young salmon experience as they pass through hydroelectric dams and other hydro facilities.
 The PNNL Sensor Fish measures forces like pressure, acceleration, strain and turbulence, all while being capable of passing through hydro structures.

-“The earlier Sensor Fish design helped us understand how intense pressure changes can harm fish,” wrote Daniel Deng, a chief scientist at the PNNL, in an email to TakePart.
-That design was optimized for use along Washington’s Columbia River, while the new model can be used across the U.S.
+“The earlier Sensor Fish design helped us understand how intense pressure changes can harm fish as they pass through dam turbines,” wrote Daniel Deng, a chief scientist at the PNNL, in an article published by Phys.org.
+Though originally designed for use along Washington’s Columbia River, newer models of Sensor Fish are compatible with environments across the U.S.

-According to KULR8.com, researchers send Sensor Fish along the same paths that actual fish take as they go through dams.
-By doing so, the Sensor Fish measures actual forces and obstacles fish face.
-Once the devices have passed through and data are collected, turbine designers and dam operators use the information collected to make fish passages safer.
+Regardless of where the device is deployed, the means and applications stay the same.
+Researchers simply send Sensor Fish along the same paths that actual fish take as they go through dams.
+By doing so, the Sensor Fish measures the actual forces and obstacles fish face.
+Once the devices have passed through, and data are collected, turbine designers and dam operators use the information collected to make fish passages safer.

-Sensor Fish can record five minutes of data in their flash memory, according to FCW.
+Sensor Fish can record five minutes of data in their flash memory, according to the FCW.
 They can take more than 2,000 measurements per second and withstand more than 200 times the force of gravity.
-The devices record temperature from -40 to 260 degrees Fahrenheit.
+The devices record temperatures from -40 to 260 degrees Fahrenheit.